Welcome to today's edition of the Rush 24-7 podcast.

 If you grant a witness immunity and then ask a question that you don't know the answer to, you are opening yourself up big time.

-And uh they didn't do a proper interview job, and North surprised them with all kinds of answers, and it just illustrates you don't give people immunity until you know what they're gonna say.
+And it just illustrates you don't give people immunity till you know what they're going to say.

-Well, in this case, Matt Wauer asked a bunch of soldiers about uh coverage of the uh war back home.
+Well, in this case, Matt Wauer asked a bunch of soldiers about coverage of the war back home.

-And uh one of the reporters said to Matt Lauer, Well, frankly, sir, if I were listening to the news or reading newspapers in America, I'd think it's pretty bad too, but it isn't.
+And one of the reporters said to Matt Lauer, well, frankly, sir, if I were listening to the news or reading newspapers in America, I'd think it's pretty bad, too, but it isn't.

-We have the audio sound bite, and we'll have all of that start out with uh Able Danger.
+We have the audio soundbite, and we'll have all of that.

 We take a brief break and come back right after this.

-Executing a signed host duties flawlessly as your highly trained broadcast specialist, El Rushbow and the EIB network.
+Executing assigned host duties flawlessly as your highly trained broadcast specialist, El Rushbo, and the EIB network.

 This is so delicious.

-I don't know, I don't want to be accused of being a kook.
+I don't want to be accused of being a cook.

 The source is no longer anonymous.

-New York Times headline, officer says military blocked sharing of files on terrorists, and in another story in the New York Times.
+New York Times headline, officer says military blocked sharing of files on terrorists.

-Uh, it was only yesterday that Bill Clinton's out there saying, I tell you what, if uh if a penny got told me what they knew about Bin Laden, I'd have gone after that guy fired into Afghanistan.
+And in another story in the New York Times, it was only yesterday that Bill Clinton's out there say, I tell you what, if a penny got told me what they knew about bin Laden, I'd have gone after that guy fired into Afghanistan.

 I don't know if it affected 9-11, but it sure would have made it more complicated.